vatpac-technology/sops/docs/terminal/williamtown.md

 ## Miscellaneous
 ### Stereo Approaches (Fast Jet Aircraft)
-Fast Jet Aircraft typically arrive back into Willy from Gate 6, at 'F125', as such you can assign them the stereo approach to arrive back into Willy.
+Fast Jet Aircraft typically arrive back into YWLM from Gate 6, at `F125`, as such you can assign them the stereo approach to arrive back into YWLM.

 !!!
 Example
 **MAPL45**: "WLM TCU, RTBing via G6 for RWY12"